 White spirit is an extremely handy substance.
 It can be used for loads of cleaning tasks while painting.
 It can also be used to thin wood varnishes and much more.
 If you are painting your home, you will likely pick up a bottle of white spirit or methylated spirit to clean all of your tools afterwards.
 However, what should you do with the white spirit afterwards?

-Well, here is how to dispose of white spirit in the UK.
+Well, here is how to dispose of the white spirit in the UK.

 White spirit is a petroleum-based solvent and, as such, needs to be treated as one during disposal.
-This means that white spirit should never be poured down the sink.
+This means that the white spirit should never be poured down the sink.
 White spirit is insoluble in water.
 So, if it enters a water supply, it can damage the environment and affect drinking water.
-Household pipes can also be damaged by white spirit, which could end up being very costly.
+Household pipes can also be damaged by white spirits, which could be very costly.

 Well, you don’t actually need to dispose of white spirit, even the stuff you have used to clean tools after painting.
 You can keep it and use it to clean other tools.
 If you do want to dispose of your white spirit, though, you can check your local council’s website.

 They likely have a collection point at your local recycling centre for petroleum-based solvents.
 Or you may be able to find a local company that can collect your white spirit that recycles it.